saisindhujasamineni-Esc/Digital-Forensics-Lab-/ex.10.md

 **Result:**

 The experiment on malware analysis using Ghidra was successfully performed.
 The malware binary was disassembled, decompiled, and analyzed to identify its functions, strings, and behavioral patterns.
-This helped in understanding the internal logic, persistence mechanisms, and potential malicious activities of the code.e malware binary was disassembled, decompiled, and analyzed to identify its functions, strings, and behavioral patterns.
 This helped in understanding the internal logic, persistence mechanisms, and potential malicious activities of the code.